fbpx

 What if there is no will?

-If your partner dies without leaving a valid will, their estate will be distributed according to intestacy rules.
+If your partner dies without leaving a will, intestacy rules will apply.

-Under these rules, the surviving spouse or civil partner typically inherits the deceased’s share of the property if its value is below a certain threshold.
+This means the surviving spouse inherits the deceased’s property share if its value is below a certain threshold.

 If the value exceeds this threshold, the surviving partner may inherit a portion of the estate.
-The remainder will be divided among relatives, such as children or parents.
+The remainder will be divided among relatives, such as children, parents, or siblings.

-An administrator may be necessary to manage the estate and ensure that the mortgage payments continue to be made during this period.
+An administrator may be necessary to manage the estate.
+And to ensure that the mortgage payments continue to be made during this period.

-If you find yourself in this situation, it’s advisable to seek legal advice to understand your rights and obligations as the surviving partner.
+If you find yourself in this situation, it’s advisable to seek legal advice.

 The importance of leaving a will

-Dying without a will, also known as dying intestate, can lead to unintended consequences and may not reflect the deceased’s wishes.
+Dying intestate can lead to consequences that don’t reflect the deceased’s wishes.

-Homeowners must create a valid will that outlines their intentions for their property and ensures that their loved ones are provided for.
+Homeowners must create a will that outlines their intentions for their property.

-Regularly reviewing and updating the will, especially after significant life events such as marriage, divorce, or the birth of a child, can help prevent confusion and disputes in the event of an unexpected death.
+Regularly reviewing and updating the will, especially after significant life events such as:

 Can I buy other people out of an inherited property?

-If you have inherited a property with other beneficiaries, such as siblings or children, you may buy out their shares to become the sole owner.
+If you have jointly inherited a property, you may buy out their shares to become the sole owner.

-This can be an attractive option if you want to continue living in the property or if you believe its value has the potential to increase over time.
+This helps if you want to continue living in the property.
+Or if you believe its value has the potential to increase over time.

-If you cannot afford to buy out the other inheritors, you can sell the property and divide the proceeds according to each beneficiary’s share.
+If you cannot afford to buy out the other inheritors, you can sell the property and divide the proceeds.

 Do you need help selling a probate property?

-We Buy Any Home are chain-free cash house buyers who can purchase your probate property up-front and quickly, without hassle or stress.
+We Buy Any Home are chain-free cash house buyers.
+We can purchase your probate property up-front and quickly, without hassle or stress.

 Fill in our enquiry form below if you want a cash offer for your house.